virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![menu](/img/menu.jpg)

-Menu list contains the <b> Uninstall </b> option by default.
+Menu list contains the <b>Uninstall</b> option by default.
 Listed actions execute the operations from [application level](/reference/events/#application-level-events) if there are any.
 Custom menus use the same properties as [custom buttons](/creating-templates/user-input-parameters/#custom-buttons).

 ##Custom Settings
 The settings section can include a few custom forms.
-The default settings form ID is - *main*.
+The default settings form ID is *"main"*.

 For instance:
 ```
 {